json-api-dotnet/JsonApiDotNetCore/wiki/v4/content/serialization.md

 This (base) class is responsible for:

 * Converting the serialized string content into an intance of the `Document` class.
-Which is the most basic version of JSON API which has a `Data`, `Meta` and `Included` property.
+Which is the most basic version of JSON:API which has a `Data`, `Meta` and `Included` property.
 * Building instances of the corresponding resource class (eg `Article`) by going through the document's primary data (`Document.Data`) For the spec for this: [Document spec](https://jsonapi.org/format/#document-top-level).

 Responsibility of any implementation the base class-specific parsing is shifted through the abstract `BaseDocumentParser.AfterProcessField()` method.
 This method is fired once each time after a `AttrAttribute` or `RelationshipAttribute` is processed.
 It allows a implementation of `BaseDocumentParser` to intercept the parsing and add steps that are only required for new implementations.